myhvuong/PowerBI-JSON-Find-Replace/README.md

 1. **Access the Layout File:** Rename your `.pbix` file to `.zip`.
 Extract the contents.
 The `layout.json` file is typically located under `Report/Layout`.
 2. **Modify the Script:** Update the `base_path`, `referrer_path`, `appropriations_path`, `page_names`, `old_string`, and `new_string` variables in the Python script to match your report and replacements.
 3. **Run the Script:** Execute the Python script.
-4.  **Rebuild the PBIX**:
+4. **Rebuild the PBIX:**
    * Delete the `securityBindings.json` file (if present) from the extracted folder structure.
 This file can sometimes cause issues when rebuilding the PBIX.
    * Zip the *entire extracted folder structure* (including the `Report` folder and its contents).
    * Rename the zip file back to a `.pbix` extension.

 ## Important Considerations